Former trader Hayes put Libor wish list on Facebook, London court hears

 But according to the transcripts of Hayes’s interviews with the SFO after his arrest in December 2012, Hayes said he was extremely open about trying to influence rates, his managers knew what he was doing and the practice was widespread.

-Hayes said he had left a trail of emails and computer chats about requests for higher or lower Libor rates because he didn’t realize that what he was doing was wrong.
+Hayes said he had left a trail of emails and computer chats about requests for higher or lower Libor rates because he didn’t realise that what he was doing was wrong.

 “I could’ve done a million things to reduce the trail,” he said in one of the interview transcripts, read out to the court.